catlewin/reu2025-cybersec-lewin/README.md

 - Consider hybrid attacks, deepfake models, and AI explainability integration

 ## Acknowledgments
 This project is supported by the NSF REU Program at the University of Missouri–Kansas City.
-Special thanks to Dr. Fengjun Li and Dr. Yajin Duan for their mentorship.